ryantd42/NY-Legislative-Git/2023/A7309A-2023/bill.md

- thereafter,  the  overtime  ceiling  percentage shall be increased by an amount equal to the annual inflation as determined from the increase  in the  consumer price index in the one year period ending on the September thirtieth prior to the overtime  ceiling  adjustment  effective  on  the ensuing January first.
+ thereafter,  the  overtime  ceiling  percentage shall be increased by an amount equal to the annual inflation as determined from the increase  in the  consumer price index in the one year period ending on the September

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03497-04-3
+  LBD03497-10-4
- A. 7309  2
+ A. 7309--A  2

+ thirtieth prior to the overtime  ceiling  adjustment  effective  on  the ensuing January first.
-  (III)  COMMENCING  JANUARY  FIRST,  TWO THOUSAND TWENTY-FOUR, AND EACH YEAR THEREAFTER, FOR MEMBERS WHO FIRST BECOME MEMBERS OF  THE  NEW  YORK STATE  AND  LOCAL  EMPLOYEES' RETIREMENT SYSTEM ON OR AFTER APRIL FIRST, TWO THOUSAND TWELVE, THE OVERTIME CEILING PERCENTAGE INCREASE  SHALL  BE
+  (III)  COMMENCING  JANUARY  FIRST,  TWO THOUSAND TWENTY-FIVE, AND EACH YEAR THEREAFTER, FOR MEMBERS WHO FIRST BECOME MEMBERS OF  THE  NEW  YORK STATE  AND  LOCAL  EMPLOYEES' RETIREMENT SYSTEM ON OR AFTER APRIL FIRST, TWO THOUSAND TWELVE, THE OVERTIME CEILING PERCENTAGE INCREASE  SHALL  BE